 17. Peach, Plum & Persimmon

 And all fruits that have pits including cherries and nectarines.
 Fruit pits can cause choking and bowel obstruction.
 These pits also contain poisonous cyanide.
 Symptoms include dilated pupils, rapid breathing, vomiting, and skin irritations.
-Persimmon seeds can cause diarrhea and intestinal inflammation.
+Persimmon seeds can cause diarrhoea and intestinal inflammation.
 Death may occur within 2-4 days without proper treatment.

 The occasional salty treat is fine except when your pet has heart disease in which salt is absolutely forbidden.
 Large amounts of salt can cause tremors, seizures, high body temperature, and even death.
 In the winter, wipe their paws to prevent them from licking road salt